bvoight/GCB535/Syllabus.md

 [table with details](https://github.com/bvoight/GCB535/blob/master/OfficeHours.md)
 for your convenience.

-* BFV: On zoom by appointment
+* BFV: On zoom or in office (10-126) by appointment
 * TAs: TBD

 ## Course web site